-The net movement in funds for the year was a reduction of £10m (2022: £10m increase) including an impairment charge of £11.3 million following recent ESFA land and building valuations (outlined in note 14), depreciation and amortisation and adjustments to pension schemes.
-Total fund balances before fixed asset fund and pension reserves totalled £1.5m.
+The net movement in funds for the year was a reduction of £2.7m (2023: £10m reduction) including the Lakeside move to Mindenhurst and the Wyke transfer out of the Trust depreciation and amortisation and adjustments to pension schemes.
+Total fund balances before fixed asset fund and pension reserves totalled £800k (2023: £1.5m).
 This is outlined in more detail in note 17.

-Financial Preview of 2023/24
+Financial Preview of 2024/25

-In agreeing the 2023/24 budget we have considered the impact of financial uncertainties upon the Trust.
-The budget operating position is a £150k deficit position with an additional £250k allocated from reserves for school improvement during the year.
-A key challenge for the Trust during 2023/24 is the anticipated reduction in ESFA funding resulting from a reduction in pupil numbers across the Trust.
-The impact of the war in Ukraine and the current economic crisis intensifies this challenge as our energy costs remain exceptionally high.
+The 2024/25 budget operating position is a breakeven position.
+The budget includes a new leadership structure along with investment in senior leaders across all of our academies.
+A key challenge for the Trust during 2024/25 and beyond is the reduction in ESFA funding resulting from a reduction in pupil numbers across the Trust.
+The impact of the current economic crisis intensifies this challenge as pay inflation and energy costs remain high.
+The budget includes a new leadership structure along with investment in senior leaders across all of our academies.